-1 Machines and equipment for use on construction sites with internal combustion compression-ignition engines having a power output of more than 18 kW (construction machines) shall comply with the requirements specified in Annex 4 Number 3.

-15 Inserted by No I of the O of 19 Sept.
-2008, in force since 1 Jan.
-2009 (AS 2008 4639).

-2 New construction machines are only to be placed on the market if their conformity with the requirements specified in Annex 4 Number 3 has been demonstrated.

-3 Construction machines are only to be operated with a particle filter system whose conformity with the requirements specified in Annex 4 Numbers 32 and 33 has been demonstrated.

-4 The authority may on request grant exemptions from the requirements set out in Annex 4 Number 3 for construction equipment used for test or demonstration purposes.
-The exemptions are granted for a maximum of 10 days.16
+- 1 Machines and equipment for use on construction sites with internal combustion compression-ignition engines having a power output of more than 18 kW (construction machines) shall comply with the requirements specified in Annex 4 Number 3. - 2 New construction machines are only to be placed on the market if their conformity with the requirements specified in Annex 4 Number 3 has been demonstrated. - 3 Construction machines are only to be operated with a particle filter system whose conformity with the requirements specified in Annex 4 Numbers 32 and 33 has been demonstrated - 4 The authority may on request grant exemptions from the requirements set out in Annex 4 Number 3 for construction equipment used for test or demonstration purposes.
+The exemptions are granted for a maximum of 10 days.15